-The plan is to publish one "major" new version of the Swiss Payment Standards every year (if necessary).
-The Swiss financial institutions guarantee the following interface compatibility: that they will support the latest "Major" version of the Business Rules and Implementation Guidelines published by SIX Interbank Clearing plus the preceding version (i.e. always the two most recent Guideline versions in parallel).
+The plan is to publish one "major" new version of the Swiss Payment Standards every year (if necessary), each February.
+The published definitions will be supported by all financial institutions from November (deadline is the date of the SIC/SWIFT Release).

+The Swiss financial institutions guarantee the following interface compatibility: that they will support the latest "Major" version of the Business Rules and Implementation Guidelines published by SIX Interbank Clearing plus the preceding version (i.e. always the two most recent "Major" Guideline versions in parallel).